Rupert Penry-Jones

-Rupert William Penry-Jones (born 22 September 1970) is a British actor, known for his performances as Adam Carter in Spooks, Clive Reader in Silk, DI Joseph Chandler in Whitechapel, and Mr Quinlan in the American horror series The Strain.
+Rupert William Penry-Jones (born 22 September 1970) is an English actor from London.
+He is known for his performances as Adam Carter in Spooks, Clive Reader in Silk, DI Joseph Chandler in Whitechapel, and Mr. Quinlan in the American horror series The Strain.

 Early life

-Penry-Jones was born in London, the son of Welsh actor Peter Penry-Jones and English actress Angela Thorne.
-His brother, Laurence Penry-Jones, is an actor turned ambulance driver who is married to actress Polly Walker.
+Penry-Jones was born in London on 22 September 1970, the son of Welsh actor Peter Penry-Jones and English actress Angela Thorne.
+His brother, Laurence Penry-Jones (born in London, 1977), is an actor turned ambulance driver who is married to actress Polly Walker.

 On BBC One's Who Do You Think You Are?, broadcast in August 2010, it was revealed that Penry-Jones' maternal grandfather, William, had served with the Indian Army Medical Corps at the Battle of Monte Cassino and that his earlier ancestors had a long-standing connection with the Indian Army.
 Penry-Jones also discovered that he had Indian ancestry from the early 19th century.

 Penry-Jones was educated at Dulwich College in Dulwich, London, until the age of 19 when he was enrolled at Bristol Old Vic Theatre School.

-He was thrown out of Bristol Old Vic "for having a bad attitude".
+In 2012 he said that he was thrown out of Bristol Old Vic "for having a bad attitude".